-Focus groups were conducted with the graduates between 9-12 a.m. and with the employers between 1-5 p.m. on February 13, 2020, at the FoB.
-The following questions were asked to both groups separately and their responses were recorded.
+Focus groups were conducted with the graduates between 9 a.m. and 12 p.m. and the employers between 1 p.m. and 5 p.m. on February 13, 2020, at the FoB.
+The following questions were asked to both groups separately, and their responses were recorded.

-- If there needs to be determined a strategic target and priority for the Faculty, what should it be? - What kind of graduates should our students be? - What are the most beneficial gains for you after graduation? - In which areas do you believe that graduates need further development?
+- If a strategic target and priority need to be determined for the Faculty, what should it be? - What kind of graduates should our students be? - What are the most beneficial gains for you after graduation? - In which areas do you believe that graduates need further development?

-The second step of the preparation phase, which includes the determination of the program-specific goals and objectives were carried out by the departments.
-Each department re-evaluated and revised its existing program goals and objectives (competencies) based on the new mission statement of FoB.
+The departments carried out the second step of the preparation phase, which included determining the program-specific goals and objectives.
+Each department re-evaluated and revised its existing program goals and objectives (competencies) based on FoB's new mission statement.

-The third phase included the determination of the strategic goals, objectives, and performance indicators of FoB.
-This was carried out by the meetings of the Dean's office with the Strategic Plan Committee, Department Chairs, and vice chairs.
+The third phase included determining FoB's strategic goals, objectives, and performance indicators.
+This was carried out by the Dean's office meetings with the Strategic Plan Committee, Department Chairs, and Vice Chairs.
 The outcomes of these meetings were finalized and approved by the Faculty Senate.

-Considering the mission and vision of the FoB, the Faculty defined its strategic goals, objectives, and performance indicators in parallel with Dokuz Eylul University's strategic goals, objectives, and performance indicators.
-These strategic goals and objectives by the Faculty of Business are provided in Table 1.
+Considering the FoB's mission and vision, the Faculty of Business defined its strategic goals, objectives, and performance indicators in parallel with Dokuz Eylul University's strategic goals, objectives, and performance indicators.
+The strategic goals and objectives of the Faculty of Business are provided in Table 1.